iDealYangHao/blog_source/source/_posts/How-is-my-blog-set-up.md

 ---
-title: How's my blog set up?
+title: How is my blog set up?
 date: 2020-06-02 23:47:30
-tags:Tutorial
+tags: Tutorial
 ---

 # Some Tips